ArjanteMarvelde/uSDR-pico/README.md

 # uSDR-pico
-A uSDR implementation based on a RP2040 Pi Pico.
+This Git repository contains a Micro-SDR implementation, based on a RP2040 Pi Pico.
+The project is highly experimental, foremost intended to investigate how the Pico HW and SDK work with an application like this.
+It contains the code for an experimental implementation of the control and signal processing for a QSD/QSE based transceiver.
-This code is experimental, intended to investigate how the HW and SDK work with an application like this.
-So download and play with it, ask questions and  suggest improvements, but do not expect any kind of "product" support.
+Furthermore, the repository contains the electronic design of some modules that cover the mixing, filtering and RF amplification.

-This is the repository for an experimental implementation of the control and signal processing for a QSD/QSE based transceiver.
 The platform used is a Pi Pico module with an RP2040 processor.
-This processor has dual core, running at 125MHz each and very configurable I/O which eases the HW design.
+This processor has dual cores, running at 125MHz each and very configurable I/O, which eases the HW design.

-The software is distributed over two cores, core0 takes care of all user I/O and control functions, while core1 performs all signal processing.
-The core1 functionality consists of a TX-branch and an RX-branch, each called from a function that waits for inter-core FIFO words popping out.
-This happens every 16usec, because on core0 a 16usec timer callback ISR pushes the RX/TX status into that FIFO.
-Hence the signal processing rythm on core1 effectively is 62.5kHz.
+The software is distributed over the two cores: core-0 takes care of all user I/O and control functions, while core-1 performs all of the signal processing.
+The core-1 functionality consists of a TX-branch and an RX-branch, each called from a function that waits for inter-core FIFO words popping out.
+This happens every 16usec, because on core-0 a 16usec timer callback ISR pushes the RX/TX status into that FIFO.
+Hence the signal processing rythm on core-1 effectively is 62.5kHz.
-On core1 the three ADC channels are continuously sampled at maximum speed in round-robin mode.
-Samples are therefore taken every 6usec for each channel, maximum delay between I and Q channels is 2usec, which has a negligible effect in the audio domain.
+On core-1 the three ADC channels are continuously sampled at maximum speed in round-robin mode.
+Samples are therefore taken every 6usec for each channel, maximum jitter between I and Q channels is 4usec, which has a negligible effect in the audio domain.

 The TX-branch
-- takes lates audio audio sample input from ADC2 (rate = 62.5 kHz),
+- takes latest audio audio sample input from ADC2 (rate = 62.5 kHz),
 - applies a low-pass filter at Fc=3kHz,
-- reduces sampling by 2 to get better low frequency response Hilbert xform (rate = 31.25 kHz),
+- reduces sampling by 4 to get better low frequency response Hilbert xform (rate = 15.625 kHz),
-- splits into an I-channel 7 sample delay line and a Q-channel 15-tap DHT
+- splits into an I-channel 7 sample delay line and a Q-channel 15-tap Discrete Hilbert Transform
-- scales and outputs I and Q samples on PWM based DACs, towards QSE output
+- scales, filters and outputs I and Q samples on PWM based DACs, towards QSE output

 The RX-branch
 - takes latest I and Q samples from QSD on ADC0 and ADC1 (rate = 62.5 kHz)
 - applies a low-pass filter at Fc=3kHz,
-- reduces sampling by 2 to get better low frequency response Hilbert xform (rate = 31.25 kHz),
+- reduces sampling by 4 to get better low frequency response Hilbert xform (rate = 15.625 kHz),
-- applies 15-tap DHT on Q channel and 7 sample delay on I channel
+- demodulates:
-- subtracts I and Q samples
+-- applies 15-tap DHT on Q channel and 7 sample delay on I channel -- subtracts I and Q samples
-- scales and outputs audio on an PWM based DAC, towards audio output
+- scales, filters and outputs audio on an PWM based DAC, towards audio output

 On core0 the main loop takes care of user I/O, all other controls and the monitor port.
 There is also a LED flashing timer callback functioning as a heartbeat.